orospakr/diatropikon/README.md

   clusters.
 * Build and run your infrastructure on developer laptops, multiple cloud platforms, and in multiple environments.
-* Treat infrastructure modifications as peer-reviewable code changes.
+* Treat infrastructure changes to the same peer code review process as the rest of your code.
 * Leverage the growing Docker and Kubernetes ecosystems.
+* Knowable microservice orchestration
-* Low-impedance addition of new microservices to your cloud, but not as an opaque free-for-all.
+* Low-impedance addition of new microservices to your cloud, but not at the expense of visibility.

 Task board: https://trello.com/b/Q0I6vxg1/diatropikon